Doudy/onlineChecker/README.md

 To help manage when and how the script runs, you can install it as a `systemd` service.
 This will make it very easy to always run in the background, restart automatically, run on startup, log properly etc. You can learn more about systemd [here](https://wiki.debian.org/systemd).

-A simple `.service` file to manage this script goes into `/etc/systemd/system/` and could like this:
+A simple `.service` file to manage this script goes into `/etc/systemd/system/` and could look like this:

 ```
 [Unit]